 Please click on the document below for details of our Pupil Premium Grant and how we allocate the funding

-Pupil Premium School Aims
+Pupil Premium Plan

 At Woolenwick Junior School all children regardless of ability are regarded as unique individuals and receive both challenge and support designed to meet their needs.
 We aim to ensure that every child leaves our school excited about learning and determined to succeed.
 We want to equip them with confidence, resilience and a passion for integrity and equality.
 These qualities will enable them to thrive and to champion kindness and fairness at all stages of their future lives.